 There will be two research projects this summer (pending continued funding).

-- Dr. Rick Spellerberg will lead a project modeling the spread of Palmer amaranth, a fast-growing herbicide-resistant weed in Iowa.
+- Dr. Rick Spellerberg will lead phase 2 of modeling the spread of Palmer amaranth, a fast-growing herbicide-resistant weed in Iowa.

 To apply for the program, a student must satisfy the following requirements.